Lesion45/go-server/README.md

-# WebSocket
+# Server
-This server can be used as template for your project that using client-server architecture.
+This server can be used as a template for your project that is based on a client-server architecture.
 ### Explanation
 The server application defines two types, Client and Hub.
 The server creates an instance of the Client type for each websocket connection.
 A Client acts as an intermediary between the websocket connection and a single instance of the Hub type.
 The Hub maintains a set of registered clients and broadcasts messages to the clients.